hpca-uji/PyDTNN/README.md

   * Fully-connected
   * Convolutional 2D
-  * Max pooling
+  * Max pooling 2D
   * Dropout
+  * Flatten
+  * Batch normalization

 Supported datasets:

   * **MNIST** handwritten digit database.
 This dataset is included into the project.

   * **CIFAR10** database of the 80 million tiny images dataset.
 This dataset is not included into the project.
-Please, download the Python version from: https://www.cs.toronto.edu/~kriz/cifar.html
+Please, download the binary version from: https://www.cs.toronto.edu/~kriz/cifar.html

   * **ImageNet**: the PyDTNN module for this dataset requires a preprocessed ImageNet dataset split into 1,024 files in the NPZ Numpy's compressed array format containing the images/labels, similar to what TensorFlow uses.
 Each of these files should store the images